 Here are some of the themes that I tackle in Birdverse:

-LGBTQIA people; queer families; various family configurations; characters of diverse racial and ethnic backgrounds; cultures in conflict and contact; trade; academic approaches to magic; disabled people Doing Things; women, trans, and queer people Doing Things; linguistics; intersections of magic and class; nascent social movements; revolutions; religions in social context; the evolution of social science disciplines; linguistics; approaches to consent.
+LGBTQIA people; queer families; various family configurations; characters of diverse racial and ethnic backgrounds; cultures in conflict and contact; trade; academic approaches to magic; disabled people Doing Things; women, trans, and queer people Doing Things; linguistics; intersections of magic and class; nascent social movements; revolutions; religions in social context; really anything that interests me.

 Here’s what is available and/or what I am working on right now:

 “Held Close in Syllables of Light” (novelette, Beneath Ceaseless Skies): YA with three queer teens on a trading quest gone awry.

 “I will show you a single treasure from the treasures of Shah Niyaz” (poem, Goblin Fruit) – many women work together to create the greatest treasure ever woven, even though they know what fate awaits it.
 (Rhysling Award nominee; third place Rhysling award winner in the long poem category).

-“Grandmother-nai-Leylit’s Cloth of Winds” (novelette, on submission) – continues the story started in “I will show you a single treasure.”
+“Grandmother-nai-Leylit’s Cloth of Winds” (novelette, forthcoming, Beneath Ceaseless Skies) – continues the story started in “I will show you a single treasure.”
 Grandmother-nai-Leylit has something to hide. (queer families; grandparents/grandchildren, autism, trans/nonbinary protagonists, carpets).

-“The Book of How to Live” (novelette, on submission) – Efronia Lukano is a commoner without magic.
+“The Book of How to Live” (novelette, forthcoming – announcement soon) – Efronia Lukano is a commoner without magic.
 Will her brilliant inventions gain her student status at the university?
 Hint – not really.
 She goes with a bunch of queer revolutionaries instead. (academia, neuroatypicality, class struggle, revolution, very many queer women).